GJSissons/ec2-provision/README.md

 aws configure
 ```

-While this repository and README were created and curated by hand, I used the OpenAI GPT-5.5 Instant model to help write and debug the ec2-provision.sh script.
+I used the OpenAI GPT-5.5 Instant model to help write and debug the ec2-provision.sh script.